zolk/docsify-breeze/README.md

 ## Who's it for?

-Docsify Breeze is for organizations looking to create a bespoke component library or design system that uses Web Components.
-It includes everything you need to hit the ground running, including a complete toolchain to write, test, and build Web Components, plus an optimized documentation framework to ease development and encourage adoption across your organization.
+Docsify Breeze is for organizations looking to create or document a Web Component-based component library or design system.
+The starter template includes everything you need to hit the ground running, including a complete toolchain to write, test, and build Web Components.

 ## Acknowledgements